wso2/docs-is/en/docs/guides/password-mgt/recover-password.md

 ### Update password

-This API is used to reset user password using the confirmation key recieved through the recovery process.
+This API is used to reset user password using the confirmation key received through the recovery process.
 Input the key and the new password.

 **Request**